RosaliaTufano/self-admitted-GAI-usage/README.md

 - `<AI-tool>_ngrams.txt` : contains the list of n-grams used to select the instances to analyze from the initial dataset.
 - `taxonomy_<AI-tool>.png`: is the representation of the taxonomy built on top of the manual analysis (shown also below)

+`merged_taxonomy.png` represents the taxonomy obtained merging the categories for both ChatGPT and Copilot.

+`evolution_over_time.pdf` is a bar chart showing the main categories distributed over different time periods (for ChatGPT) by combining data from our previous study (MSR'24) and the data obtained for the current study.

 ## Utils

 In this study we used the labeler platform from the SEART group (https://github.com/seart-group/labeler) to facilitate manual labeling.